herrstrietzel/fontkitty/README.md

 * [mdp.js](https://github.com/UmemotoCtrl/mdpjs) for readme parsing

 ### Found a bug?
 Please file a bug report under [Issues](https://github.com/herrstrietzel/fontkitty/issues).
+You may also post in the discussions section.

 ### Related projects